Best Freeview Boxes And Recorders For UK TV In 2023

 On the one hand, this is a Freeview Play recorder with plenty of storage space (there’s a 1TB version as well as a 2TB version), all the UK catch-up services, and a brilliant smartphone app that lets you stream recordings to your phone.

-Then, this is also an Android TV device with a rich library of streaming apps, such as Disney+, Amazon Prime Video, BT Sport and more, as well as built-in Chromecast support, so you can stream almost anything from your phone.
+Then, this is also an Android TV device with a rich library of streaming apps, such as Disney+, Amazon’s Prime Video and more, as well as built-in Chromecast support, so you can stream almost anything from your phone.

-All in all, while not perfect – this impressive combi-device is a unique proposition that will surely get even better in time.
+All in all, while not perfect – this impressive combi-device is a unique proposition if you want to a more all-in-one solution.

 Pros